iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 \end{aligned}
 $$

-which is the third equivalence characterizations of a firmly nonexpansive opertor.
+which is the third equivalence characterizations of a firmly nonexpansive operator.
 Therefore, a convex projection operator is a firmly nonexpansive operator.

 **Remark**:

 If an operator $T$ is idempotent, meaning that $T\circ Tx = x$, and it's also Firmly nonexpansive, then it has to be a projector onto a convex set.
 The converse of the statement is also true.

+**Example: Proximal Mapping is Firmly Nonexpansive**

+Due to it requires too many facts about this operator, visit [[../Proximal Operator/Moreau Envelope and Proximal Mapping]] for a coverage of this example.